 Many of the first settlers to Alberta were French-Canadian.
-French was in fact the first European language spoken in Alberta.
+Brought by fur traders, French was in fact the first European language spoken in Alberta.
 These French origins are still evident today and, according to the 2016 Census data, more than 418,000 (or 10.5%) of Albertans are of French or French-Canadian descendants.

 The Alberta's Francophone Heritage website samples these individual and community stories, from the era of the fur trade to contemporary Francophone communities confidently embracing the future.